Knights are very effective at slashing each other with swords. Manuscript "History Julius Caesar ", 1325-1350. Naples, Italy. British Library, London

 Viking sword, 95,9th century The sword is distinguished by an ornate hilt and a welded blade, indicating that it was worn by a high-ranking warrior, perhaps a Viking chieftain or a noble franc.
 The braided copper wires on the pommel give it an elegant look and at the same time indicate a high level of metalworking.
 The blade was forged from intertwined steel and iron rods.
 This technology has resulted in a strong yet resilient blade with a characteristic twisted pattern on the surface.
 Such blades were prized for both their practical and decorative qualities.
 Dimensions: length 81 cm; blade length 11 cm; blade width 1021 cm; weight XNUMX g.

-However, we are now least of all interested in the statements of the Novochronolozhites, how many are the length and weight of the blades.
+However, we are now least of all interested in the statements of the Novokhronolozhites, how many are the length and weight of the blades.
 So, the longest of the found swords (and the only one) has a blade length of 90,7 cm.
 All other swords are shorter.
-The heaviest samples weighed about 1,5 kg: 1,443 g, 1,511 g, and one just 1,9 kg.
-But the lightest weighed from 0,727 to 0,976 g.
+The heaviest samples weighed about 1,5 kg: 1,443 kg, 1,511 kg, and one just 1,9 kg.
+But the lightest weighed from 0,727 to 0,976 kg.
 At the same time, the length of the handle of 435 swords was from 8,5 to 10 cm.
-And there were those who had it 8–8,5 cm.
-That is, the hands of men of that time were less than now, and the men themselves were also smaller in stature than modern ones.
+And there were those in which it was 8–8,5 cm.
+That is, the hands of men of that time were smaller than they are now, and the men themselves were also smaller in stature than modern ones.
 What are their swords in 8 kilograms?

 Before us is a classic knightly sword of the early XII-XIII centuries, entirely made of steel.
 The long crosshair and pommel in the form of a paranus - a southern nut, all this corresponds to another typology of European swords - the typology of Ewart Oakshott, who received the honorary nickname "master of swords" for his research in this area.
 Sword length 95,9 cm; blade length 81,6 cm; crosshair width 17,1 cm.Weight 1158 g